overdodactyl/Firefox-Userscripts/README.md

 Due to Firefox limitations, a userscript can not open `about:newtab`.
 Therefore, `about:blank` is opened by default.

-This script can also be found on Greasy Fork [here](https://greasyfork.org/en/scripts/35652-open-new-tab).
+This script can also be installed and updated from Greasy Fork.
+[Link](https://greasyfork.org/en/scripts/35652-open-new-tab).